 Never Stop Asking Questions!

-One last thought before we wrap up though, is that it’s important to never stop asking questions.
+One last thought before we wrap up though is that it’s important to never stop asking questions.
 Once you are comfortable with your processes and the checklist has become mostly automatic, add more questions.
 Stay curious, and always try to push your photography to the next level.
-It doesn’t matter how accomplished we become, there is always higher ground that we can strive to reach.
+It doesn’t matter how accomplished we become, there is always a higher ground that we can strive to reach.

 Music by Martin Bailey